-Factual evidence in feed into the computer; and with each piece of evidence entered into the computer, the path of conviction or acquittal is taken.
+Factual evidence is fed into the computer; and with each piece of evidence entered into the computer, the path of conviction or acquittal is taken.
 This follows a series of true or false statements, leading to the determination of guilt.
-If by the end, the flow chart confirms guilt, then the citizen shall be taking into custody and given whatever the sentence is as defined by the law.
-If the flow chart determines no guilt then the citizen shall be free to go and any record of the charge shall be sealed and purged from their record.
+If by the end, the flow chart confirms guilt, then the citizen shall be taking into custody and given whatever sentence is pre-defined by the law.
+If the flow chart determines no guilt then the citizen shall be free to go without delay and any record of the charge shall be sealed or purged from their record.

 An example would be; if a citizen was charged with the murder of his girlfriend; someone who had died from a knife wound; three questions would need to be asked and unanimously verified as factual.
 One.
 Was the accused at the scene of the incident when the death took place?
 Two.
-Did the accused have control over the instrument at the time the death occurred?
+Did the accused have control over the instrument of death at the time the murder occurred?
 Three.
-Did the accused cause the death directly using said instrument?
+Did the accused cause the end-of-life directly using said instrument of death?

 No new charges, nor any new evidence can be brought against the citizen in the future without a special decree of the council regarding the specified incident.
 In other words all charges must have been made at the time of the accused trial and all evidence present in regards to the criminal act the accused was charged with.
 No withheld charges will be accepted at a later date regardless.